awsdocs/aws-net-developer-guide/doc_source/welcome.md

 Documentation for version 3\.0 of the SDK, which is mostly centered around \.NET Framework and ASP\.NET 4\.*x*, Windows, and Visual Studio, can be found at [https://docs\.aws\.amazon\.com/sdk\-for\-net/v3/developer\-guide/](../../v3/developer-guide/welcome.html)
 For information about migrating, see [Migrating your project](net-dg-migrating.md)\.

+## Maintenance and support<a name="maintenance-and-support"></a>

+For information about how this AWS product is being maintained and supported, see [Maintenance and Support](https://docs.aws.amazon.com/credref/latest/refdocs/support-maint.html) in the [AWS SDKs and Tools Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/overview.html)\.

 ## Common use cases<a name="common-use-cases"></a>

 The AWS SDK for \.NET helps you realize several compelling use cases, including the following: